Matching Queues with Abandonments in Quantum Switches: Stability and Throughput Analysis: Proof of Theorem

+Combining this with Equation~\eqref{eq:split}, it follows that $M(t)\geq \overline{\overline{M}}(t)$.
+Substituting this in Equation~\eqref{eq:lower_bound} concludes the induction step, and the proof.

-$\square$\\ \end{proof}
+\end{proof}

 \textbf{Process II:} We now consider a pair of coupled processes $\overline Q_1(\cdot)$ and $\overline Q_2(\cdot)$, where qubits are never matched and so they only depart when they abandon.
-In particular, these processes are independent GI/M/$\infty$ queues.
+In particular, these processes are GI/M/$\infty$ queues with potentially correlated services.
+Fortunately, the potential service correlations do not affect the drift of the queues.
 The coupling with the original processes is done in a way so that these new ones have the same initial conditions, i.e., with $\overline Q_1(0)=Q_1(0)$ and $\overline Q_2(0)=Q_2(0)$, and so that they have the same arrival processes $S_1(\cdot)$ and $S_2(\cdot)$, and the same abandonment primitives $Z_\ell^{(i)}(\cdot)$.
 These new processes are defined recursively as

 where

 \begin{lemma} We have $\overline Q_i(t) \geq Q_i(t)$ and $\overline Q_i(t) \geq \underline Q_i(t)$, for all $t\geq 0$, for all $i$. \end{lemma} \begin{proof}{Proof:} Suppose that the inequalities hold at time $t$.
 Then